code-star/slides/slides/graphql-for-microservices-2016-05.md

 - The Blaze Architecture has a strong focus on automation → speed of execution
 - Platform deployed using *Ansible*
 - Builds done on Jenkins, with promotion pipelines and integrated testing
-- All services in containers, deployed on *Mesos*
+- All services in Docker containers
+- Containers run on *Mesos*, managed by *Marathon*

 ## Microservices